rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

 ## Metagenomics Analysis

-The metagenomics anlaysis consists of 5 distinct steps:
+The metagenomics analysis consists of 5 distinct steps:
 1. Visualization of the QC data using FASTQC
 2. Quality Trimming using Trimmomatic
 3. Host read removal via Bowtie2
 4. Taxonomic Classification using MetaPhlAn3
 5. Metabolic Pathway analysis using HUMAnN3

 A bash script has been included to automate the process of running this analysis.
 This script can be found in the **Code** directory.
 Also included with this script is a text file containing sample SRA accession numbers (PRJEB34333-Accessions.txt) to be downloaded as well as two other sample files (Metagenomics-Healthy-Samples.txt and Metagenomics-Tumor-Samples.txt) designating which samples are tumor and healthy tissue.
-These file is required for the script to work properly.
+These files are required for the script to work properly.
 Thus, place **both the script and sample accession text files in the same directory** when running.

 The script can be run in the following manner:
 ```